SonyCSLParis/music-inpainting-ts/README.md

 ![Pianoto-logo](assets/music-inpainting-ts.png)

+### :warning: WARNING: History clean-up :fire: :ambulance:

+On September 30, 2022, we rewrote the repository's history to remove useless binary blobs, greatly reducing the repository's download size.
+If you cloned the repository before then, your clone will have an incompatible history, so please erase this clone and clone it again to get the updated, clean history!

 # Interactive Music Inpainting for the Web

 This repository holds the source code for the web-based, AI-assisted interactive music creation apps developed by Théis Bazin at Sony CSL Paris.